towski/grubby/README.md

 grub_lord.send(:food_order => [1,2,3])
 ```

-If you wanna get things done, you gotta get grubby (TM)
+If you wanna get things done, you gotta get grubby (TM).

+Don't let your ruby files get too big, or they might become too big to fail.
+Grubby makes sure they stay
+small enough so they can still fail.

 But don't try any of this yet, because it's not implemented